Blendify/blender-manual/blender_docs/manual/data_system/scenes/properties.rst

    This scene can have its own animation, physics-simulations etc, but you will have to select it from the *Scene* data-block menu, if you want to edit any of its contents.

-   Set's can themselves have a background set (they're recursively included).
+   Sets can themselves have a background set (they're recursively included).
    So you can always make additions to existing scenes by using them as a background to a newly created scene where your additions are made.